SamueleD78/ff/README.md

     composer require samueled78/ff

+Or if you want to install the unreleased features

+    composer require samueled78/ff:dev-master

 but that's really a lot, and in the end you will find yourself deleting a lot of dirs, so.. go with the preferred.